lgwillmore/warden/docs/src/orchid/resources/homepage.md

 ## Planned Features
  - Enforcement Point for Spring
  - Information Point - currently it is up to the developer to populate the full set of attributes before submitting for authorization.
 More on this later.
- - Tools for working with persistent policies (DB backed)
+ - Tools for CRUDing persistent policies